mrworf/iceshelf/README.md

 #### prep dir

-The folder to hold the temporary files, like the in-transit tar files and related files, so a ram-backed storage (such as tmpfs) is a **VERY BAD IDEA**.
-Uploads to remote storage may take quite a while.
+The folder to hold the temporary files and final artifacts before upload.
+Archive creation is streamed, so iceshelf no longer needs separate full-size tar/compress/encrypt/sign intermediates there, but uploads to remote storage may still take quite a while.
+A ram-backed storage (such as tmpfs) is still a **VERY BAD IDEA** for real backups.

 *default is `backup/inprogress/`*